-The firmware can be accessed using two passwords once used in a 2009 software update issued by Apple and can allows a potential hacker to alter charge-levels and thermal read-outs, together with the possibility of installing Malware within the battery firmware which would continue to effect the system until its battery was removed.
+The firmware can be accessed using two passwords once used in a 2009 software update issued by Apple and can allow a potential hacker to alter charge levels and thermal read-outs, together with the possibility of installing malware within the battery firmware which would continue to affect the system until its battery was removed.

 Millers explains: